pravn27/ds-algo-coding-challenge/namaste-dsa/easy/array/02/requirement&approach.md

     - x pointer to count array elements which not equals to val and keep index of shifting element to left
     - i pointer to traverse / visit each elements in the array
   - use for loop to traverse each element, use i pointer
-    - inside for loop, condition compare to element not equal to val and
+    - inside for loop, condition compare to element not equal to val
       - update / shift element to x pointer index
-      - update x pointer, increment counting
+      - update x pointer, increment counting by 1
   - outside of loop, return x

 - ![alt text](./img/approach-1.1.png)